-09 Feb 8 reasons why will you never overachieve your sales targets like Dave does
+09 Feb 8 reasons why will you never overachieve targets like Dave does

 Sales is a high stress, competitive function with steep targets.
 Everyone wants to do better and overachieve targets.
 However, every sales team has a rockstar everyone is jealous of.
 His sales game is always on point.
 He moves fast, closes more deals and takes away all the appreciation.

 Is it that they do something different?
 Yes, they do.
 Dave is one such sales rockstar who has been on a fast track to his sales career growth.
 Let’s look at how Dave brews his secret sauce:

 Sales is a process-oriented function where the sales rep and the company has a lot of back and forth.
 Every aspect of the sale is scrutinized and negotiated.
 Dave handles this process with a lot of care.
 He answers all the questions diligently and tries to be available all the time.
 He tries to build a long and lasting relationship with the client.
 This helps the client to build trust and makes the whole process smoother.

 Building a long and trusting relationship with the client is mutually beneficial in the long run.

 Point 2 is an outcome of Point 1.
 Because Dave has an excellent working relationship with his client, he can ask for a referral more easily.
 The client also doesn’t mind giving one.
 A classic mistake most sales reps make is not asking for referrals.
 Dave makes it a point to ask for one almost every time.

 Referrals are credible and quality leads which convert much faster as well – still only 1 in 10 sales reps ask for a referral.
 Every sales rep sound make it a point to imbibe referrals in their process.

 3. He utilizes tools & materials